Ask Experts Questions for FREE Help!

 The cattle dogs, by breed, need exercise, and will become agitated, adopt bad habits (barking) and act aggressively.
 To even expect them to live restricted to such a small space, is not humane.
 They are never walked or otherwise exercised.
 The smell from their confined space is horrible.
 City code allows up to 5 animals per household within our city limits.

-Who's to say whether or not the existing stress hastened my rat terrier's demise, he was old and sick, but I can assure you, it didn't make his last weeks very pleasant.
+Who's to say whether the existing stress hastened my rat terrier's demise, he was old and sick, but I can assure you, it didn't make his last weeks very pleasant.
 Thank you for your responses.

 Question Tools Search this Question